YOU ARE WORKING SO HARD AND ACHIEVING SO MUCH

 Delegates may attend the Congress of Future Medical Leaders from any location in the world that has a good Internet connection using a laptop, tablet or smartphone.

 During the two-day Congress, Delegates hear Nobel Laureates and recipients of the National Medal of Science talk about leading medical research.
 They are given advice from Ivy League and top medical school deans on what to expect in medical school.
 Delegates witness stories told by patients who are living medical miracles, are inspired by fellow teen medical science prodigies, and learn about cutting-edge advances and the future in medicine and medical technology.

 While speaker mentors will be confirmed approximately three months before the Congress, take a look at speakers from our past events to see what kind of topics and speakers you can expect.

-The Academy will share a preliminary schedule on this website approximately three months before the Congress.
+The Academy will share a preliminary schedule on this website approximately 3 weeks before the Congress.
 The final schedule will continue to be adjusted until the Congress begins, as we intend to create the most exciting experience and include the most interesting speakers.

 Tuition includes instruction, speakers, education personnel, the Congress of Future Medical Leaders Award of Excellence, and all activities at the Congress.

 Also, as an additional educational benefit, Delegates may attend two, or all three, of the Congresses at no additional cost.

 Students are identified to become Delegates by their teachers, counselors, and principals based on their dedication to entering the medical field as physicians or medical scientists (biomedical, technological, engineering, and mathematical); their leadership potential; and their academic excellence.